rajonya18/LangChainTask/README.md

 **Input Output Format:**

 For convenience of keeping a track record of inputs and corresponding outputs, we are required to store the user prompt in a txt file and provide the path of this txt file upon being prompted in the terminal.
 (This can be changed to accept prompts from the terminal very easily).
-An output file corresponding to the input file will be stored in the Sample_In_Out folder.
+An output_latest.txt file corresponding to the input file will be stored in the Sample_In_Out folder.
 We can then match the corresponding input and output files.

 Some previously executed test samples have already been included in the Sample_In_Out folder